-TaylorMade has brought back the R series of metalwoods after a lengthy hiatus (that’s sarcasm, guys, it’s been a year).
+TaylorMade has brought back the R series of metal woods after a lengthy hiatus (that’s sarcasm, guys, it’s been a year).
 The R15 driver takes SLD-ing weight in the last few years and divides it into two.
 What makes R15 accessible to players?
 We have tested some features that can help you out with.

-Overview on over all Outer Looks
+Overview on overall Outer Looks

 Following a strong lack of demand for it, for their drivers in 2015, TaylorMade is returning to a white crown.
-It looks looks more heel-based with black crown as compare to the white crown. .
+It looks more heel-based with black crown as compared to the white crown. .